How Many Home Care Packages Are There in Australia?

 To be eligible for a Home Care Package, you must be:

-You can also apply for the Commonwealth Home Support Programme (CHSP) if you have short-term care needs.
+You can also apply for the Commonwealth Home Support Programme (CHSP) if you need short-term care.

 Home Care Packages Funding